CalculatingZero/findingfern/README.md

 ## How it was Built

-It was built using a tool Adobe Aero.
+It was built using a tool called Adobe Aero.
 It is currently in beta, but it is a great no-code tool for creating AR experiences.
-I used Adobe Aero to create the 3D models, animations, and interactions.
+I used Adobe Aero to place the 3D models, create animations, and interactions.
 I used Powerpoint to create the 2D assets and the UI.

 ## Challenges